vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

       * If `ps` is not installed on the machine, than `dotnet` will show up in the debugger pick list.
 If `dotnet` is chosen it will give you an error message with a link to this page.
       * If `dotnet` is chosen as the debugger and only one `dotnet` process is running on the container, that process will automatically be chosen.
 If there is more than one dotnet process running at that time, you will be presented a process pick list, and you can choose the process you would like to debug.
       * The [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extension is powered by OmniSharp.
 Found out more information regarding remote debugging with OmniSharp [here](https://github.com/OmniSharp/omnisharp-vscode/wiki/Attaching-to-remote-processes).
+      * In case of the `Kubernetes: Debug(Attach)` action is used for debugging, you might need to set the build root of your docker image in order to enable the debugger to map the symbols to your code.
+      When you use a docker image to build your code (so the build root differs from the one on your local system) you should set the `vs-kubernetes.dotnet-source-file-map` parameter to add a sourceFileMap entry to the debug configuration.

+         ```javascript
+         "sourceFileMap": {
+            "<buildRoot>":"<local source>"
+         }
+         ```

+         This sourceFileMap will ten map the symbols found by the debugger to your local source code.
+The `vs-kubernetes.dotnet-source-file-map` shall contain the build root, the location of your local source code is determined by the selected workspace folder.
+         For mor information please have a look into the [C# for Visual Studio Code Launch Documentation](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger-launchjson.md).